tinygrad/tinygrad/ane/README.md

 * KernelDMASrc -- 16x wide DMA engine for the weights/bias/nonlinearity
 * Common -- Specifies the parameters for the convolution
 * TileDMASrc -- Input DMA engine
-* L2 -- L2 caching for Source/Result?
+* L2 -- Use the L2 cache for Source/Result instead of RAM
 * NE -- Configure Kernel/MAC/Post
 * TileDMADst -- Output DMA engine